Republican candidate questions fairness of special election

 In a special election like this, conferees are chosen from each county the seat represents, according to each county’s bylaws.

-“The county chairman in Lebanon has decided to put not just one, but both thumbs on the scale,” Brouilette said.
+“The county chairman in Lebanon has decided to put not just one but both thumbs on the scale,” Brouillette said.

 That Republican chairman is Casey Long.
-This year, the executive committee voted to give him total control in selecting conferees — bad move, according to Brouillette, because Long works for his family business, Long Nyquist, a campaign consulting and lobbyist firm.
+This year, the executive committee voted to give him total control in selecting conferees, a bad move, according to Brouillette, because Long works for his family business, Long Nyquist, a campaign consulting and lobbyist firm.

-“Elected officials who wanted to be nominees in Lebanon were passed over, simply because they were not going to automatically pick the chairman’s preferred candidate,” Brouilette said.
+“Elected officials who wanted to be nominees in Lebanon were passed over simply because they were not going to automatically pick the chairman’s preferred candidate,” Brouillette said.

 The preferred candidate is a familiar face in Lebanon, District Attorney Dave Arnold.
 He said he doesn’t take kindly to the comments.